 Despite not achieving saturation with our sampling design, we did observe a transition from exponential to linear addition of species detections with additional sampling similar to that previously demonstrated in mesocosm experiments [19].
 This shift likely reflects the biological reality of eDNA within marine ecosystems, with a few taxa being abundant and a long tail of low abundant species [15].
 As such, while only a few replicates are needed to capture local core species diversity, high technical (PCR) and biological (bottle) replication may be required to saturate species detection [19].
 Thus, if the goal is to detect rare species, it is imperative to increase sample number, an unsurprising result given the reality of detection probabilities of rare taxa [18].
 Despite this caveat and our relatively limited number of sample replicates, we still detected rare species such as giant black seabass (Stereolepis gigas, Polyprionidae) suggesting that eDNA is likely still superior to visual techniques at rare species detection [10].

-Importance of Site Occupancy Modelling
+Importance of site occupancy modelling

-Site occupancy modeling showed that almost all species (48/50) with occupancy rates higher than 75% were common Southern California kelp forest species with the exception of the spotted cusk eel and dog-faced witch eel [48].
+Site occupancy modeling showed that almost all species with occupancy rates higher than 84% were common Southern California kelp forest species [48].
 In contrast, almost all pelagic and intertidal species that should not be present in a kelp forest had low occupancy rates and were detected only in a single bottle replicate (Tables S1-S2).
 These low occupancy detections cannot be contamination because they did not occur in field or laboratory controls; instead, they likely represent eDNA transported between habitats [16].
 Regardless, site occupancy modeling removed the vast majority of unexpected kelp forest fishes, highlighting its value for determining true species detections in a rigorous and repeatable way [18,19], aiding in the interpretation and comparison of eDNA results.

 While site occupancy modelling removed non-kelp forest taxa (e.g. Blue whale; Balaenoptera musculus (Cetacea); California sea lion, Zalophus californianus (Otariidae); pelagic cormorant Urile pelagicus (Phalacrocoracidae); Table S10), it also removed some kelp forest species (e.g. zebra goby, L. dalli, Gobiidae; swell shark, Cephaloscyllium ventriosum, Scyliorhinidae; zebra-perch Hermosilla azurea, Embiotocidae; California angel shark, Squatina californica, Squatinidae).
 These results highlight the need for increased replication depending on the management question, just as it may require more visual surveys to observe numerically rarer taxa, such as sharks.
 Although the ability of eDNA to detect marine mammals and birds is useful, visual observations maybe more effective depending on the taxa, suggesting that complementary methods may yield the most effective sampling regime [49].